DMGEventsForms/spec/fields.md

 Will indicate what role they'll want to be doing in the event

 - Field: Single Select
-- Should have varying combinations of interest types in different lists based on the brand
-- Example options are:
+- The options are fixed:

 ```json
 [